raptisj/johnraptis.dev/content/pages/about.md

 I'm John and I'm a web developer from Greece.
 Besides documenting what I learn, I was intriged by the concept of [public learning](https://www.swyx.io/writing/learn-in-public/) and having a space of my own.

+I'm a self-taught dev who wrote his first line of code at the tender age of 28 and got his first job 18 months later.
+I like to dabble with different technologies and learn new concepts.

 - **Email:** <a href="#0">johnsitpar@gmail.com</a>(_yes.
 It's raptis backwards!!_)

 ##My Life in bullets